 How stupid is this?

-If I have to keep trying to teach and train people about this stuff, because I'm going to lose patience with it.
+I really worry about the state of my IQ if I have to keep trying to teach and train people about this stuff because I'm going to lose patience with it.

-Charlie Gibson said former senators had the temerity to say the other day that Americans are whining.
+Charlie Gibson said, former senators had the temerity to say the other day that Americans are whining.

 Are they whining?

-No, I don't think it's whining, Charlie, because I don't think there's any question that at these prices, uh, three and a half, four dollars a gallon for gasoline, and the follow-through effects on the cost of electricity, that this is causing a lot of problems for a lot of Americans, again, who their budgets just are very difficult for them to accommodate this, and they don't have other options.
+No, I don't think it's whining, Charlie, because I don't think there's any question that at these prices, $3.5, $4 a gallon for gasoline, and the follow-through effects on the cost of electricity, that this is causing a lot of problems for a lot of Americans.

-Much of the world, certainly here in Texas where you're visiting, uh, we do not have large mass transportation systems, and so people don't have a lot of other options than to get in their car and have to drive to get about their daily requirements.
+Much of the world, certainly here in Texas where you're visiting, we do not have large mass transportation systems, and so people don't have a lot of other options than to get in their car and have to drive to get about their daily requirements.

-So then Charlie Gibson says, Well, let's come back to Senator Obama.
+So then Charlie Gibson says, well, let's come back to Senator Obama.

 Oil companies and his plan pay it.